The horizon is not so far as we can see, but as far as we can imagine

 The United States is trying to “break up” Russia’s alliances with Iran, China, and North Korea.
 This was announced by Keith Kellogg, the US President’s special representative for Ukraine, during a conference in Munich, CNN reports.

-At the same time as America is trying to cut this deal, Trump is turning on long term allies: threatening them with sanctions and in the case of Greenland/Denmark even saying he refuses to rule out using military force.
+While simultaneously trying to cut this deal, Trump is turning on long-term allies, threatening them with sanctions — and in the case of Greenland/Denmark, even saying he refuses to rule out using military force.
 America’s record of keeping agreements is abysmal.

 In negotiations there’s a concept known as BATNA: your Best Alternative To A Negotiated Agreement.

-Russia’s is simple enough: it’s winning the war.
-Unless America is literally willing to go to war with Russia, there’s nothing they can do to stop Russia from winning and then imposing a peace after a Ukrainian unconditional surrender.
+Russia’s is simple enough: It’s winning the war.
+Unless America is literally willing to go to war with Russia, there’s nothing they can do to stop Russia from winning, and then impose a peace after a Ukrainian unconditional surrender.

 What’s America going to do, impose more sanctions?
-The Russia economy has done better under Western sanctions than it did before the sanction regime?
+The Russia economy has done better under Western sanctions than it did before the sanction regime.
 Send more military aid?
 Cupboards are damn near bare.
-The only real threat it has is to hit deeper into Russia, and that’s a real threat, but since such weapons are aimed and fired by Western specialists, that risks war with Russia.
+The only viable threat America has is to hit deeper into Russia, and that’s a real threat, but since such weapons are aimed and fired by Western specialists, that risks war with Russia.

 What can America offer as an ally that China can’t?
 Only a removal of sanctions.
 That would be valuable mostly if it meant repair of NordStream and renewal of gas to Europe, but America wants to keep Europe as a captive customer for U.S. LNG (which is twice as expensive).

-It’s hard for me to see why Russia would agree to get rid of reliable allies and turn on China in exchange for an agreement from America which Putin has to regard as unreliable.
-Sure, he’d like a negotiated peace and an end to the war, but Ukraine’s army looks close to collapse and when that happens, Russia will suddenly start taking huge swathes of Ukraine.
-And “no NATO” is entirely achievable in an unconditional surrender.
+It’s hard for me to see why Russia would agree to get rid of reliable allies, and turn on China in exchange for an agreement from America which Putin must regard as unreliable.
+Sure, he’d like a negotiated peace, and an end to the war, but Ukraine’s army looks close to collapse.
+When that happens, Russia will suddenly start taking huge swathes of Ukraine.
+And “No NATO” is entirely achievable in an unconditional surrender.

-Plus Europe’s politics are changing.
-Parties which oppose hostility to Russia are coming on strong, and Europe is furious at Trump’s actions and the words of his proxies.
-Right now Europe is still full-on in support of Ukraine, and in its anti-Russian stance, but time is likely to break that unity of hatred.
+Plus, Europe’s politics are changing.
+Parties which oppose hostility to Russia are coming on strong, and Europe is furious at Trump’s actions, and the words of his proxies.
+Right now, Europe is still full-on in support of Ukraine, and generally supports an anti-Russian stance, but time is likely to break that unity of hatred.

 It’s not that Trump is wrong to want to break up the Russia-China axis.
-Pushing Russia into China’s camp was one of the greatest unforced errors of post-Cold War diplomacy: one I’ve written about in the past.
-With Russia in China’s camp, anti-China sanctions cannot work, because Russia is a land-based supplier of the food and minerals and fuel which cannot be interdicted.
+Pushing Russia into China’s camp was one of the greatest unforced errors of post-Cold War diplomacy, and an error I’ve written about in the past.
+With Russia in China’s camp, anti-China sanctions cannot work, because Russia is a land-based supplier of the food, mineral, fuel which cannot be interdicted.

-But the ship sailed.
-You can’t undo almost 50 years of anti-Russia policy overnight, because the last fifty years have proved to Russia that America can’t be trusted to keep agreements and, overall, China is far more reliable.
+But the ship has sailed.
+You can’t undo almost 50 years of anti-Russia policy overnight, because the last 50 years have proved to Russia that America can’t be trusted to keep agreements and, overall, China is far more reliable.

-If Russia cooperates against China and America did manage to take out China, who do you think would be next?
+Suppose Russia cooperates against China, and America does manage to take out China.
+Who do you think would be next?
 Who does Putin think would be next?

 So if joining anti-China sanctions really is non-negotiable, then these talks will fail.
-My guess is that it isn’t actually required, and that Trump really wants this war over one way or the other.
-But if it is, the war will continue.
+My guess is that this negotiation point isn’t actually required or non-negotiable, and that Trump really wants this war over one way or the other.
+But if this requirement is non-negotiable, the war will continue.

 Meanwhile, restoring proper diplomacy between Russia and America is a good thing.
 We’ll see what comes of it.